 New side missions

-Mafia 1 Remake also introduced new side missions and objectives.
+Mafia Definitive Edition also introduced new side missions and objectives.
 They are not mandatory and it is still possible to focus solely on the main story missions.
 Taking on additional tasks allows you to receive additional rewards, visit new corners of Lost Heaven and extend the total gameplay time.

 Collectibles and secrets